willroberts/pong/README.md

 # Pong

-An implementation of the Pong game in Go.
+An implementation of 'Pong' in Go.

 ## To Do